-Interprofessional Education (IPE) is a pedagogical framework, in which collaborative learning by students from two or more professions occurs, and focuses on learning about, from, and alongside one another to improve health outcomes (World Health Organization, 2010).
+Interprofessional Education (IPE) is a pedagogical framework in which collaborative learning by students from two or more professions occurs, with a focus on learning about, from, and alongside one another to improve health outcomes (World Health Organization, 2010).
 In alignment with the CSWE EPAS (2015) and Grand Challenge for Social Work, Close the Health Gap, the MSW program is committed to advancing IPE and Interprofessional Collaborative Practice (IPCP) in the curriculum to prepare students to effectively practice in team-based settings.
-IPE and IPCP content is introduced in the generalist foundation curriculum, in SOCW 511 Introduction to the Social Work Profession and applied in SOCW 515/525 Field Seminar I/II concurrent with the student's field internship.
-IPE is embedded throughout the MSW curriculum, and notably in the following elective courses: SOCW 561 Treatment for Substance Use Disorders; SOCW 560 Social Work in Health Care Settings: and SOCW 566 Social Work and Aging.
+IPE and IPCP content is introduced in the generalist foundation curriculum, in SOCW 511 Introduction to the Social Work Profession and applied in SOCW 515/525 Field Seminar I/II concurrent with the student's field/practicum internship.
+IPE is embedded throughout the MSW curriculum, and notably in the following elective courses: SOCW 561 Treatment for Substance Use Disorders; SOCW 560 Social Work in Health Care Settings; and SOCW 566 Social Work, Health, and Aging.
 Examples of IPE team-based learning in the classroom include mock substance use treatment group; bioethics conference; patient simulations; and decisional capacity assessment in older adults.
-The MSW program also participates in planning school and university-wide IPE events including opioid crisis conference; IPE distinguished speaker series; and integrated behavioral health symposium.
+The MSW program also participates in planning school and university-wide IPE events including virtual IPE team-based learning events.
+Past university-wide IPE events include an opioid crisis conference; IPE distinguished speaker series; and integrated behavioral health symposium.